 Many Sponsors come out of a positive-response FDA meeting thinking they have gotten everything they wanted.
 Unfortunately, the FDA is not obligated to tell you what you missed.
 Did you get permission to conduct a trial, or did you get confirmation your drug discovery program is on track to receive marketing approval?

-Can you imagine the expense of conducting a clinical trial that didn’t contribute to the Agency’s expectations?
-One that didn’t check a single box in terms of safety or efficacy?
+Can you imagine the expense of conducting a clinical trial that didn’t contribute to meeting the Agency’s expectations, and didn’t check a single box in terms of safety or efficacy?

 Review divisions are there to assist you, but not to direct your research.
 Many studies are considered natural history studies, or proof of concept studies, and it isn’t the Agency’s place to ask you what your intent is.
-That is why it is so important to ask whether your plan lines up with the FDA’s expectations for marketing approval.
+This is why it is so important to confirm whether your plans line up with the FDA’s expectations for marketing approval.
 At KLA Breakthrough Consulting, we have years of experience asking the right questions.
 Please let us know if you would like a free consultation!